fluree/docs.flur.ee/content/db_query.md

 ## Fluree Queries

 Fluree allows you to specify queries using the FlureeQL JSON syntax or with GraphQL.
-The FlureeQL format, being a JSON data structure, allows for queries to be easily composed within your programming code and is built to support some of Fluree's advanced capabilities like graph recursion.
+The FlureeQL format, being a JSON data structure, allows for queries to be easily composed within your programming code and is built to support Fluree's advanced capabilities like graph recursion.
 GraphQL supports a more limited set of query capability, but is robust enough for many applications.

 Fluree has permissions embedded within the database itself, and with the exception of a `root` priveledged user, a completely custom database is created for every user containing only data they can see.
-This capability allows more direct access to the database for front-end UIs or other applications, and means much less time spent creating custom API endpoints that simply modify select statements based on who the user is.
-In fact every data retrival operation for an application can be handled with a single API endpoint.
+This capability allows more direct access to the database for front-end UIs or other applications, and means less time spent creating custom API endpoints that simply modify select statements based on who the user is.
+Also multiple apps can share the same database with security consistency.

+The graph selection capability of FlureeDB allows query results to be returned as a nested graph as opposed to a standard SQL flat result set.
+This aligns more with how data is actually used in applications and makes it simpler to pass data to child components, UI tables, etc.

-Both FlureeQL and GraphQL give the ability to issue multiple queries in the same request, this can be used to reduce round-trips for end-user applications.
-Both also support query *time travel*.
+Both FlureeQL and GraphQL give the ability to issue multiple queries in the same request which reduces round-trips for end-user applications.
+Both also support query *time travel* queries, allowing you to issue any query at any point in history.

 #### Limit results